Code of practice 1 - Handling of personal data

 Keeping records of processing activities

-2.1 The College has an obligation to keep records of its data processing activities.
+1.2 Via the Data Asset Registration Tool Platform, see Data Asset Registration Tool - DART, the College has an obligation to keep records of its data processing activities, otherwise known as the Information Asset Register or Records of Processing Activity (ROPA).
 This replaced the obligation to notify the Information Commissioner of what personal data the College processes.
 The records that the College must keep include:

 - the contact details of the College/its representative (if applicable)/ the Data Protection Officer;